How Can You Force Someone to Go to Rehab?

 A person does not have to be homicidal or suicidal to pose an imminent threat.
 If they verbally threaten to do harm or act in a way that causes you to be fearful they will do harm, reach out for help.

 Another valuable resource is the Missouri Access Crisis Intervention (ACI) Hotline, which is available 24/7.
-Hotline staff provide free behavioral health crisis services for young people and adults.
+Hotline staff provides free behavioral health crisis services for young people and adults.
 Trained staff evaluate the situation and assist with the indicated course of action.

 The goal of ACI is to obtain needed services for individuals in crisis while avoiding unnecessary hospitalizations or other detentions.